- Fast Facts

 - We suggest you have a friend, relative, or neighbor pick up your share.

 - If, for some reason, you cannot pick up your share on a given day, please let us know in advance.
 In that case, we may be able to arrange a different pickup option for you or double up your share on another week.
 Or we could donate the share The Chester County Food Bank.
-Over the past few years, we have donated over $10,000.00 worth of food and cash in this manner to hungry Chester County residents.
+Over the past few years, with your help, we have donated over $18,000.00 worth of food and cash to hungry Chester County residents.
 Thank you!

 4. Can I choose which items I get in my share?